Roha

-Roha (/ˈroʊə/) is a town and taluka in the Raigad district of the Maharashtra state of India.
-It is located 120 km southeast of Mumbai.
-It is the starting point of Konkan railways and end point of central railways (Mumbai).
-Many chemical industries have opened up their manufacturing bases in Roha.
-Roha is located between the banks of the Kundalika River and the hills of Kalasgiri.
+Roha (/ˈroʊə/) is a town and subdistrict/upazila/tehsil in the Raigad district of Maharashtra state in India, 120 km southeast of Mumbai between the banks of the Kundalika River and the hills of Kalasgiri.
 It has a population of over 20,849.
 Roha is connected to Mumbai by Panvel-Roha railway line.
-Roha is also the northern end of the Konkan Railway.
 Roha is off of the Mumbai Goa Highway, via the Kolad road.